Failure Domains

 Domain 2: Zero Trust Security

 The convergence point where continuous authentication, microsegmentation, least-privilege enforcement, and identity verification systematically underperform their design promises.
-Security posture is enforced per-hop rather than per-coordination-event, creating gaps between enforcement points where authority is assumed rather than verified.
+Security posture is often enforced per-hop, per-resource, or per-request rather than against a persistent session-scoped authority boundary, creating gaps where authority is assumed rather than verified.
 Dashboards report compliance.
 The coordination layer operates outside it.

 Domain 3: AI Coordination